Strongly \'etale difference algebras and Babbitt's decomposition: Strongly - e tale difference algebras

 \begin{lemma} Let $k$ be an algebraically closed field, $K$ a field extension of $k$ and $R$ a $k$-algebra.
 Then every idempotent element $e$ of $R\otimes_k K$ is of the form $e=f\otimes 1$ for some idempotent element $f\in R$. \end{lemma} \begin{proof} A field extension of an algebraically closed field is geometrically connected (in the sense of Definition \cite[Tag 037T]{stacks-project}).
 The claim thus follows from \cite[Tag 037W]{stacks-project}. \end{proof}

 Our next important goal is to show that the formation of $\pis$ is compatible with extension of the base $\s$-field.
 To prove this for the extension $k_s|k$, where $k_s$ denotes the separable algebraic closure of $k$ we will use Galois descent.
 In this connection we need to introduce an action of $\s$ on the absolute Galois group of $k$.
 To define this action we need a simple lemma on field extensions.
 We include the proof for the sake of completeness.
+The reader should be warned that in this article Galois extensions are not necessarily finite.

 \begin{lemma} Let $K$ be a $\s$-field, $L$ a Galois extension of $k$ and $\s_1,\s_2\colon L\to L$ two extensions of $\s\colon K\to K$.
 Then there exists a unique element $\tau$ in the Galois group of $L|K$ such that $\s_2=\s_1\tau$. \end{lemma} \begin{proof} The uniqueness of $\tau$ follows from the injectivity of $\s_1$.
 Let $\mathcal{M}$ denote the set of all pairs $(M,\tau)$ where $M$ is an intermediate field of $L|K$ and $\tau\colon M\to L$ a morphism of field extensions of $K$ satisfying $\s_2(a)=\s_1(\tau(a))$ for all $a\in M$.
 By Zorn's Lemma there exists a maximal element $(M,\tau)$ in $\mathcal{M}$.
 Suppose that $M$ is properly contained in $L$.
 Choose $a\in L\smallsetminus M$ and let $f$ denote the minimal polynomial of $a$ over $M$.
 Let ${}^{\tau}\!f$ denote the polynomial obtained from $f$ by applying $\tau$ to the coefficients.
 As $L$ is Galois over $K$, we see that ${}^{\tau}\!f$ cannot have a root outside $L$.
 Thus ${}^{\tau}\!f$ has all its roots in $L$.
 Since ${}^{\s_2}\!f={}^{\s_1\tau}\!f$ we see that $\s_1$ maps the roots of ${}^{\tau}\!f$ onto the roots of ${}^{\s_2}\!f$.
 As $\s_2(a)\in L$ is a root of ${}^{\s_2}\!f$ this shows that there exists a root $b\in L$ of ${}^{\tau}\!f$ such that $\s_1(b)=\s_2(a)$.
 So we can extend $\tau$ to $\tau\colon M(a)\to L$ by setting $\tau(a)=b$; a contradiction. \end{proof}